-I say filtered because, another suspicious subject of the courses of transcendental meditation (TM) is that, apparently, they force the participants to sign a confidentiality contract where they commit themselves not to disclose any aspect learned during the course on transcendental meditation (TM).
+I say filtered because, another suspicious subject of the courses of transcendental meditation (TM) is that, apparently, they force the participants to sign a confidentiality contract where they commit themselves not to disclose any aspect learned during the course on how to do transcendental meditation (TM).

-This is the reason why it is so difficult to understand exactly what transcendental meditation (TM) consists of, since the official pages do not provide any specific information and precisely those who could explain it, are obliged not to do so.
+This is the reason why it is so difficult to understand exactly how to do transcendental meditation (TM) and what all it consists of, since the official pages do not provide any specific information and precisely those who could explain it, are obliged not to do so.

 This contrasts sharply with the Buddhist teachings of vipassana meditation, free and accessible to everyone through different means (courses, videos, books, etc.) and with the same heart of the Buddha’s teachings, which he dedicated all his life to Teach and share his findings with anyone who would like to learn.